 However, there are some common types of alters that exist in most DID survivors.
 This is a non-exhaustive list:

-(Please note: alters may start off in these categories, but their roles can change.)
+Also, please note: your inside parts may start off in these categories, but their roles can change and develop over time.

 Check to see who was the host at various times in your life.
 This role can change and be assigned from part to part to part through time.
 Host parts are the ones assigned to deal with the outside world.
 They are often the ones who went to school, or who go to work.
 They deal with the interactions with outside people, and often use the legal name (but not always).